02 Oct A short walk in the city of Port-Louis capital of Mauritius

 In the following, the British appealed to the descendants of the French for local administration for 150 years, until independence.

-Port-louios, rich in many historic places, is also a city where the most modern buildings and the most typical creeks are located.
-Its many shops make it a perfect destination for shopping.
+Port-louis, rich in many historic places, is also a city where the most modern buildings and the most typical creeks are located.
+It’s many shops make it a perfect destination for shopping.

 It was the first French admirer of Mauritius Island, Nicolas de Maupin, who made Port Louis the administrative capital and the main port, to the detriment of Grand Port (at the time called Port Bourbon).
-Nowadays, the traces of this French age are still very visible in the city the pavees street and the Jardan de la Compganie are examples.
+Nowadays, the traces of this French age are still very visible in the city the paved streets and the Jardin de la Compagnie (Company’s Garden) are examples.

 As you walk through Port Louis, you can discover old buildings disseminated everywhere in the middle of modern buildings.
 The rue Saint Georges is a beautiful emblem of this mixture of old and modern.
 Besides, the best way to discover Port-louis in all its splendor is to get lost.